 Automatic Irrigation System using an Arduino Uno

-Everyone of us likes a little greenery in our houses, don’t we?
-Plants require really low maintenance and can be left for days without supervision but our long trips extending over a week or 2 can be detrimental for the health of plants due to the lack of moisture in the soil.
+Every one of us likes a little greenery in our houses, don’t we?
+Plants require really low maintenance and can be left for days without supervision, but our long trips extending over a week or 2 can be detrimental to the health of plants due to the lack of moisture in the soil.
 In such situations, the plant may wither or die due to the absence of proper watering.
-In order to solve this problem, in this project, we are making an Automatic Irrigation System with an Arduino Uno which will irrigate your plants automatically and keep them healthy even when you are out of the town for weeks or months.
+In order to solve this problem, in this project, we are making an Automatic Irrigation System with an Arduino Uno, which will irrigate your plants automatically and keep them healthy even when you are out of the town for weeks or months.
 In this project, a Moisture sensor will be used to maintain the optimum level of moisture for your plants.
-This system can be implemented, both for your garden or for your Indoor plants thus taking care of your leafy pets when you are away.
-If you are a beginner you can also read our Arduino Soil moisture sensor tutorial to understand the basics before you proceed with this tutorial.
+This system can be implemented, both for your garden or for your Indoor plants, thus taking care of your leafy pets when you are away.
+If you are a beginner, you can also read our Arduino Soil moisture sensor tutorial to understand the basics before proceeding with this tutorial.

-We also build low cost IoT based Soil Moisture Monitoring Device, you can check out the demonstration video given below.
+We also built a low-cost IoT-based Soil Moisture Monitoring Device; you can check out the demonstration video given below.

 The logic of this system is very simple.
-In this system, the moisture sensor senses the moisture level of the soil and when the sensor senses a low moisture level it automatically switches the water pump with the help of a microcontroller and irrigates the plant.
-After supplying sufficient water, the soil gets retains the moisture hence automatically stopping the pump.
+In this system, the moisture sensor senses the moisture level of the soil, and when the sensor senses a low moisture level, it automatically switches on the water pump with the help of a microcontroller and irrigates the plant.
+After supplying sufficient water, the soil retains the moisture, hence automatically stopping the pump.

 Soil Moisture Sensor